 In refusing to bulk up — and being none the worse for it — Benayoun gives inspiration to skinny players in the same way Maradona, Messi and Elton give it to short ones.

-Benayoun is leaving the game with more than 100 international caps to his name and fond memories playing for several big clubs.
+Benayoun left the game with more than 100 international caps to his name and fond memories playing for several big clubs.

 “It’s important for me to thank the fans, the ones who gave me love wherever I went,” he wrote on Instagram.
 “There are moments I’ll take with me for life.”